thesis should be an advanced exposition of a particular topic. It must

 candidateís publications are a part of those created by a large group or

-Once a student has submitted his/her Synopsis in final form, after
+has submitted his/her Synopsis in final form, after revisions/corrections

-revisions/corrections as suggested by members of the Evaluation Committee,
+as suggested by members of the Evaluation Committee, he/she becomes

-he/she becomes eligible to submit his/her doctoral thesis.
-The thesis can
+eligible to submit his/her doctoral thesis.
+The thesis can be submitted any

-of Synopsis.
-Extension of the last date may be granted by the SBP in
+Extension of the last date may be granted by the SBP in exceptional cases,

-exceptional cases, for any period so long as the studentís Registration
+for any period so long as the studentís Registration remains valid.